pintub/dataStructure-algo/DP.md

 </pre>
 ##### :rocket: Egg Dropping Min Attempt Problem .
 Egg breaks after a certain floor.
 Given #Egss & #Floors, How-many minimum# egg-drops to find the threshold floor(Considering any floor can be threshold floor, No particular threshold floor given).
 Threshold floor is the floor from bottom-up, beyond which the egg will break.
 - `Note` Worst Case = o(#Floor): With 1 egg you can start from bottom to up and find the threshold floor with max attempts
-- Again 2 level DP choices
+- Again 2 level DP choices. `Note` In 2 level DP, there is 2 level choices, Check how in both levels, a choice is selected over other choices.
+Here 1st level choice is multiple partitions, 2nd level is whether egg breaks or not.
+2nd level "MAX" is used, 1st level "min" is used
 <pre>
 /**
  * If you get DP Choice + Base Conditions, you can solve this